inonit/docker-flower-redis/README.md

-# docker-flower-redis
+# Flower
-Docker repository for Flower
+Docker repository for Flower with redis support.

+Image is running with `--url_prefix=flower` option.